 - Medications: Opioid pain meds and steroids can affect the function of the pituitary gland and hypothalamus.

-- Concurrent illness: Severe emotional stress or physical stress from an illness or surgery can cause the reproductive system to temporarily shut down.
+- Stress: Severe emotional stress or physical stress from an illness or surgery can cause the reproductive system to temporarily shut down.

 You may be affected by primary, secondary, or a mixed hypogonadism.
 Mixed hypogonadism is more common with increased age.
 The acquired circumstances can be dealt with through a more balanced lifestyle and a higher level of self-care.
 We can support you in creating a plan to implement more healthy habits in addition to testosterone replacement treatment.